Making sure the state pays its fair share of public education costs

 Responding to JLARC's study on school funding

 Great public schools are the foundation of great communities.
-And with adequate education funding, every public school can provide a quality education.
-Let’s ensure that all Virginia students have the tools they need to succeed.
+And with adequate education funding, every public school can provide a high-quality education that gives students the tools they need to succeed regardless of their background or their zip code.
 Even a 10% increase in public education funding can lead to increased income earnings and a decreased risk of poverty for students later in life.

-Virginia’s nonpartisan research agency has provided a blueprint for how policymakers can improve the school funding formula to make sure the state pays its fair share and every student, regardless of zip code, has the support they need to reach their full potential and thrive.
+Virginia’s nonpartisan research agency released a major report in 2023 that has provided a blueprint for how policymakers can improve the school funding formula to make sure the state pays its fair share and every student gets the support they need to reach their full potential and thrive.
+Lawmakers have made some steps since then to improve school funding, but there is much still to be done.
+You can read a more detailed update here.
+The Joint Subcommittee to Study Elementary & Secondary Education Funding have been meeting throughout fall 2024 to discuss next steps.

-FOS supports the implementation of JLARC’s near-term funding recommendations and Policy Option 5 to improve our support for English language learners and students with disabilities, which are two groups of students who Virginia currently most seriously underfunds.
+The Fund Our Schools coalition supports the implementation of JLARC’s near-term funding recommendations and add-ons based on Policy Option 5 to improve our support for English language learners and students with disabilities, which are two groups of students who Virginia currently most seriously underfunds.
+We also think it’s important for lawmakers to fully lift the Support Cap, a Great Recession-era policy that limits the state funding for school support staff, and take action to make state funding for teacher and staff salaries more attuned to what schools actually need.

-Specifically, FOS supports funding for the following JLARC recommendations and priorities in the new 2024-2026 budget:
+Specifically, FOS supports funding for the following JLARC recommendations and priorities for the 2025 legislative session:

 Making sure Virginia pays its share of the real costs to educate our students while making the formula simpler and more accurate